BenoitPAIX/16S_metabarcoding_tutorial/README.md

 We can now make a plot of the prevalence of the contaminants ASV in the controls and true samples

-We have to make phyloseq object of presence-absence in negative controls and true samples ...
+We have to make a phyloseq object of presence-absence in negative controls and true samples ...
   ```
 ps.pa <- transform_sample_counts(physeq_raw, function(abund) 1*(abund>0))
 ps.pa.neg <- prune_samples(sample_data(ps.pa)$Sample_or_Control == "Control", ps.pa)